 ihop provides services in the domain of the digital workplace.

-The software tools we currently have at our disposal (Office 365 but also products by Atlassian, Google, Plek etc) offer great opportunities for digital collaboration… but how do we use them?
+The software tools we currently have at our disposal (Microsoft OneNote and Teams, but also products by Atlassian, Google, Plek etc) offer great opportunities for digital collaboration… but how do we use them?